EternityForest/KaithemAutomation/README.md

 To run inside the isolated virtualenv, deactivate the current virtualenv and run `make dev-run-isolated`

+### Tests
+The new unit tests initiative uses pytest.
+Use the test_run.py file if you want to run them in the debugger.

 Recent Changes(See [Full Changelog](kaithem/src/docs/changes.md))
 ============

+### 0.73.1
+- :bug: Fix chandler not liking cues with empty strings for some settings
+- :bug: Fix incredibly dumb bug where I forgot that isinstance doesn't consider int  subtype of float. :facepalm:
+- :lipstick: Snake-casifying internals
+-
 ### 0.73.0
 - :bug: Fix chandler cue slide set button
 - :bug: Fix mixer channel not changing after refresh button until changing the slider